The easiest places in the world to travel vegan

 Small, English-speaking; strong supermarkets; rapidly improving vegan dining

-Tesco Ireland and SuperValu now stock comprehensive own-brand vegan ranges with EU-standard allergen labelling — the same bold-text allergen rules as the UK apply here.
+Tesco Ireland and SuperValu now stock full own-brand vegan ranges with EU-standard allergen labelling.
+The same bold-text allergen rules as the UK apply here.

 Netherlands